Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

-With just a few materials and tools, you can make homemade cat tunnels for your furry family member to run around in when they want to spend time outdoors.
-These plans are designed to work with an existing fence, but you could use plywood or other types of lumber to create a faux fence to use as the base of your cat tunnels.
+With just a few materials and tools, you can make homemade cat tunnels for your furry family members to run around when they want to spend time outdoors.
+These plans are designed to work with an existing fence, but you could use plywood or other types of lumber to create a faux wall to use as the base of your cat tunnels.

 DIY IKEA Shelf Catio- Cuteness